ConnorPeng/CrewAI/final_standup.md

 ## Standup Summary

 ### Accomplishments
-- Made 21 commits across 2 repositories. [?]
+- Made 16 commits across 2 repositories. [?]

 ### Blockers
-- Blocker from frontend team on ABC project.
+- No specific blockers identified in the current data. [?]

 ### Plans
-- Start working on Project XYZ today.
+- No specific work in progress identified in the current data. [?]

 ### Additional Information
-- The data available did not include specific information about PRs or issues, only a general summary.
-More detailed access or data might be required to categorize detailed items as requested.
+- The data available provided only a general summary of commits.
+More detailed access or information might be required to categorize items as accomplishments, blockers, or plans.
 ```